WajihaKh/reading-notes/201/class-9-notes.md

 When designing a form, remember to clarify, keep the form with only essential information, also keep in mind about different screen sizes.

-## List 5 form elements and explain their importance.
+## List 5 form elements and explain their importance

 - text input, allows user to enter their info
 - dropdown menu, simplifies selection